insysbio/covid-19-data/README.md

 ## J.Hopkins' datasets

-The most popular COVID-19 dataset from J Hopkins team.
-The sources are located in [GitHub repository](https://github.com/CSSEGISandData/COVID-19) updated daily.
+The most popular COVID-19 dataset from J.Hopkins team.
+The sources are located in [GitHub repository](https://github.com/CSSEGISandData/COVID-19) and updated daily.

 The current interface performs some transformation and shares data from: